JamesLavin/local_hexdocs/README.md

 ## Known issues & possible future features

-* Always fetch the newest version of any already downloaded Hexdocs package (regardless of whether the package is listed in a list of packages).
-This is useful for those relying on `popular_packages.ex` because packages will get added to and removed from that list over time.
 * Better handle versions with non-numeric version numbers (violating semantic versioning).
   * For now, I'm ignoring them when deciding which versions are redundant.
   * I need to add a test.